Grammarly AI Review: How Accurate Is Grammarly’s AI Detector?

 We take a look at Grammarly's AI detector and paraphrasing tools to review how AI detectors such as GPTZero handle its AI-powered writing tools.

-Grammarly first became popular as a grammar-checking tool, with a freemium plugin helping users to refine their grammar and word choices.
+Grammarly first became popular as a grammar-checking tool, with a freemium plugin helping users to refine their grammar and word voice.
 Overall, it can be a very useful tool for writers to strengthen the clarity of their content and help it land with their intended audience.
-But Grammarly has since branched out with new features focused on generative AI, with tools to automatically help "improve" and paraphrase large sections of writing, and an AI content detector.

 The detection model works by looking at patterns such as syntax and language structure and comparing the text to a larger dataset of both human and AI writing.
 While the tool is geared towards minimizing false positives, it states that it “cannot provide a definitive conclusion” and that its “AI detection score is an averaged estimate of the amount of AI-generated text that is likely contained in a given document or piece of writing.”